FLYING taildraggers 1950-2003

 My flight log shows a few entries in the Cessna 140 after I returned from Europe, but none for the 34 months after June 1951.
 During that time I became divorced and was a civil engineer for two seasons in Greenland.
 There we worked 10 hours a day, 7 days a week, with overtime after 40 hours weekly.
 IRS laws made those high earnings tax free if the worker was in a foreign country 510 full days out of any 18 month period.
 That left about 37 days one could spend in the USA or on international waters, so we all would go home briefly and then "abroad" until Metcalf & Eddy called us back to Greenland.

-As I approached Washington a black cloud wall ahead forced me to land at the next field.
-It was Beltsville, a government facility not open to outsiders, but I was allowed to stay 2 hours until the storm passed.
-The only air charts (maps) I could get in Lewiston ended about there, but I continued flying mapless past DC until I could spot an airport.
-I spotted one in Virginia, landed, and bought charts for my entire route to Texas.
+The only air charts (maps) I had been to get in Lewiston ended about where I was, but I continued flying mapless past DC until I could spot an airport.
+I found one in Virginia, landed, and bought charts for my entire route to Texas.
 I landed that night in Raleigh, North Carolina.

 The next morning the ceiling (bottom of solid clouds) was less than a thousand feet, so I didn't fly.
 Then a small Tri-Pacer came in from the south, and out got the pilot, on crutches.
 Quite illogically, I figured that if he could fly, so could I. So I took off, flying at about 700 foot altitude.
 However, I found that with no lakes or ocean like in Maine, and without the perspective of ample altitude, I was soon lost.
 I struggled with the controls and map folds trying to match railroads and towns to what swiftly passed below, but I remained lost, so landed on a newly plowed field.
-The farmer acted as if my landing were routine, and told me where I was.
-I got back in, pushed the throttle all the way in, the engine roared, and the plane didn't move.
-That was because the furrows ran the short way of the field, and the 2 main wheels were in a furrow.
-I rocked the elevators back and forth, and the plane struggled out of that furrow, then another, until finally I left the ground and flew between the barn and the house.
+The farmer acted as if my landing was routine, and told me where I was.
+I got back in, pushed the throttle all the way in, the engine roared, but the plane didn't move.
+That was because the furrows ran the short way of the field, and the two main wheels were in a furrow.
+I rocked the elevators back and forth, and the plane struggled out of that furrow, then another, as the bumps got more rapid and lighter.
+I left the ground and immediately flew between the barn and the house.
+I wonder what the farmer and his wife thought.
 The weather improved, and I continued southward by "the other IFR": I Follow Railroad.
+IFR really means Instrument Flight Rules, flying "in the soup", for which neither I nor my plane were equipped.

+Laws and government permeated the airspace back home, but here was anarchy: no government rules, no government help.
+After 200 miles of beaches I came on a big river meeting the sea, but the only "airport" was a short strip of sand festooned with holes made by scurrying land crabs.
 There was a tattered windsock and not a single structure.
 I chased off the crabs in an initial low pass, then landed, carefully avoiding the big crab holes.
-From a thatched hut across the river came an Indian, paddling a canoe made from a log hollowed out with an ax, to transport me to the village.
-His family provided a hammock and breakfast, for which I paid the peso equivalent of a dollar.
-They indicated that was quite generous.
+From a thatched hut across the river came an Indian, paddling a canoe made from a log hollowed out with an ax, to take me to the village.
+His family provided a hammock (screened off against mosquitoes) and breakfast, for which I paid the equivalent of a dollar.
+They indicated that was generous.

 Mexico City is surrounded by higher ground, so one must ascend to at least 10,000 feet to fly there.
 I flew beyond the cloud cover, over undulating scrubby vegetation until I could see the Aztec pyramids,

-To get to Acapulco I had to cross the higher basin rim south of Mexico City, so I learned to find rising air currents, like eagles and glider pilots do.
-Some of the areas near my route were labelled on a Mexican map as "tierra desconocida", meaning unknown or unexplored territory.
+To get to Acapulco I had to cross a higher mountain ridge south of Mexico City, so I learned to find rising air currents, like eagles and glider pilots do.
+Some of the areas near my route were labelled on a Mexican map as "tierra desconocida", meaning unexplored territory.
 On the first trip I met a girl, a schoolteacher from Mexico City.
-That prompted a second trip to Acapulco, on the return from which I was gradually forced upward as the thickening cumulus clouds rose, until I was mushing along at 13,600', where one is supposed to use supplementary oxygen.
+That prompted a second trip to Acapulco, on the return from which I was gradually forced upward as the thickening cumulus clouds rose, until the Skyranger was mushing along at 12,600', where one is supposed to use supplementary oxygen.
 Before I found a descent hole I was threading a path around towering clouds of ethereal beauty, like iridescent white cathedrals.
-Because of the beauty and hypoxia I never felt closer to this poem that used to be familiar to all pilots:

 High Flight